openturns/openturns/python/doc/developer_guide/sphinx_documentation.rst

 blocks for documenting the object itself.

-For instance the main docstring of the :class:`~openturns.Distribution` object is defined and referred to in the :file:`DistributionImplementation_doc.i.in` SWIG header file::
+For instance the main docstring of the :class:`~openturns.Distribution` object is defined and referred to in the :file:`DistributionImplementation_doc.i` SWIG header file::

     ...